Atlas-Nirav/Atlas-Standard/docs/01_Vision/Vision.md

 Engineering intelligence transforms information into understanding.

+---

+# 8. Engineering Memory

+Buildings outlive projects.

+Engineering knowledge should outlive buildings.

+Every engineering decision carries context, reasoning, evidence, and lessons.

+Today, much of that knowledge disappears when projects finish or teams change.

+Atlas preserves engineering memory.

+Not only what was built.

+But why it was built.

+Every completed project becomes knowledge for every future project.

+Engineering experience should compound across generations.

+Knowledge should never begin from zero again.

+---

-7. Our First Principles
+# 9. Our First Principles

 Atlas will always be built upon these principles.

-Knowledge before Automation.
+## Knowledge before Automation

 Automation without understanding creates mistakes.

 Understanding must come first.

+---

-Relationships before Files.
+## Relationships before Files

 Buildings are systems.

 Knowledge should behave like systems.

+---

-Evidence before Assumptions.
+## Evidence before Assumptions

 Every engineering recommendation must be explainable.

+---

-Collaboration before Replacement.
+## Collaboration before Replacement

 Atlas exists to strengthen human capability.

-Not diminish it.
+Never diminish it.

+---

-Simplicity before Complexity.
+## Simplicity before Complexity

 Complex engineering should feel simple.

-Not simplistic.

-Simple.
+---

-Learning before Perfection.
+## Learning before Perfection

 Every completed project should make Atlas smarter than the previous day.

+---

-Trust before Speed.
+## Trust before Speed

 Professionals must trust Atlas before they depend upon it.

 Trust is earned through correctness.

+---

-8. The Atlas Constitution
+# 10. The Atlas Constitution

 Atlas shall preserve engineering knowledge.